 - 2.6.7.
 The HP should record on the report all conditions that affect the claimant.
 If the diagnosis is unclear for example the claimant has low back pain probably of mechanical origin but they are still being investigated to rule out prolapsed intervertebral disc or other specific pathology the HP should record the condition as a symptom such as "low back pain of uncertain origin", rather than trying to guess at the underlying pathology. - 2.6.8.
 The HP should then record a succinct, relevant history of all the disabling conditions, including their duration; what investigations have been carried out or are planned for the future.
+If the information is available, the HP should record when the condition began, or if the claimant reports a change in their condition, when the change occurred or was first noticed by the claimant.
 The HP should record treatment given, and how effective it has been, and whether any further intervention, such as physiotherapy or a surgical procedure, has been carried out or is planned. - 2.6.9.
 Many conditions fluctuate with time.
 Symptoms and their disabling effects may vary over minutes, days, weeks, months or years.
 The HP should record details of fluctuating conditions, indicating how frequent the fluctuations are, how long exacerbations last and, on balance, how many "good" days or weeks and how many "bad" ones the claimant experiences over time. - 2.6.10.
 The HP should ask what symptoms the claimant is experiencing, with a particular focus on their functional effects and the functional limitations they cause, for example that "she reports her joints are stiff first thing in the morning, so it takes at least an hour to wash and dress"; "he says he gets out of breath if he walks more than about 20 metres"; "she says on a good day she can walk about 400 metres to the local shops, but this tires her out for the rest of the day". - 2.6.11.
 Throughout the history-taking, the claimant's version of events should be recorded this is their perception of how their condition affects them.
 Therefore, this part of the report should be written in the third person, making it clear that this is the claimant's view. - 2.6.12.
 Although the HP may consider that the claimant's view of the impact of their condition is unrealistic or inconsistent with other evidence, the place to address this is later in the report, when justifying their advice. - 2.6.13.
-All current medication should be recorded including frequency and dose.
+All current medication should be recorded.
 Include "over-the-counter" medication as well as prescribed drugs.
-Record each medication and the frequency of dosage in full.
-Any drug side effects should be recorded here.
+For each medication record